Cedarville University: Academics

 Cedarville University offers more than 150 programs of study, which cover most areas of the liberal arts, the sciences, professional programs, and theological studies.
 It also offers over 50 minors, including a five-class Bible minor, which all students are required to take.
 The university awards graduate degrees in the areas of nursing (M.S.N.), business (M.B.A.), ministry (M.Min. and M.Div.) and pharmacy (Pharm.D.).
 Cedarville is accredited by the Higher Learning Commission.

 The university launched a School of Pharmacy in 2009 with 52 students beginning a three-year pre-pharmacy curriculum, and the four-year professional graduate program (Doctor of Pharmacy) launched in 2012.
 The program is accredited by the Accreditation Council for Pharmacy Education.
 The Doctor of Pharmacy degree is the university's only doctoral degree and provides patient care services and student education through Cedar Care Pharmacy and the Center for Pharmacy Innovation.

 In 2022, Cedarville changed the name of the School of Business Administration, to the Robert W. Plaster School of Business (PSB).
 As a consequence of a donation from the Robert Plaster Foundation and other donations from individuals, the newly branded PSB is housed in the business building next to the Stevens Student Center.

+In 2024, the first cohort of physician assistant students commenced their clinical rotations, marking a significant step in the university's commitment to healthcare education.

+The university website reported record-breaking enrollment in 2024 of 6,384 students, including 1,176 freshmen, 590 graduate students, and 1,770 dual-enrolled students.

 The university employs more than 200 faculty in several academic departments and the schools of engineering, education, business, pharmacy, nursing, and biblical and theological studies.
 Academic faculty are required to commit to "biblical integration in and out of the classroom" and must be born-again Christians.